- LSAT PREP

 5. Pre-phrase an answer.
 Predict an answer based on knowing the question and reading the passage.

 6. Go to the answer choices.
-If none of the answers matches your pre-phrased answer, or is similar, eliminate choices until you have only one or two possibilities remaining.
+If none of the answers matches or is similar to your pre-phrased answer, or is similar, eliminate choices until you have only one or two possibilities remaining.
+Even if you don't know the answer with certainty, getting questions down to 50-50 is enormously advantageous.

 Remember, practice makes perfect with these questions.
 If you are not accustomed to completely these logic-based problems within the short 1 minute and 20 second time frame (the average time per question you’ll have when you take the test,) you are simply not ready to do your best on the test.
 This is precisely why the preparation process is so critical.